mmistakes/minimal-mistakes/_posts/2024-05-03-gemini-firebase-extension.md

 ---
-layout: post
+layout: single
-title: "Build a Chatbot on iOS with Firebase Gemini API Extension in Swift & SwiftUI: A Step-by-Step Guide"
+title: "Build a Chatbot on iOS with Firebase Gemini API Extension in Swift & SwiftUI - A Step-by-Step Guide"
-categories: [iOS Development, AI, Gemini, Google, Firebase, SwiftUI, Swift]
-tags: [Gemini, Firebase, AI, iOS, SwiftUI, Swift]
+excerpt: "Google has recently rolled out a Firebase extension that gives you another way of working with Gemini API but through Firebase.
+The advantage of this extension is that if you are familiar with Firebase, you can build a chatbot on iOS very quickly."
+seo_title: "Build a Chatbot on iOS with Firebase Gemini API Extension on iOS"
+seo_description: "Build a Chatbot on iOS with Firebase Gemini API Extension on iOS"
+categories:
+  - iOS
+tags:
+  - Swift
+  - SwiftUI
+  - iOS Development
+  - AI
+  - Gemini
+  - Google
+  - Firebase
 ---
 ![image](/assets/images/post17/gemini-firebase-thumbnail.png)